jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 ----

 =================================================================================
-another way to test if something is None
+another way to test if something is the same object as None
 =================================================================================

 ----